-Dr. Jeremy Bassis is an Associate Professor at the University of Michigan.
-The broad theme of his research is studying the often complicated array of dynamic processes that affect the evolution of ice sheets and glaciers and how they interact with and respond to past, present and future climate change.
-One of the ice sheet processes that Bassis's research targets is improving our understanding of the mechanics of iceberg calving -- a process that accounts for up to two-thirds of the mass discharged from the cryosphere to the ocean.
-Not only does this have important implications for century time-scale sea level rise, but because fractures can propagate very quickly, iceberg calving introduces a "fast” time-scale into the response of the ice sheets to climate change that is not accounted for in numerical models.
+Jeremy Bassis is an associate professor at the University of Michigan.
+His research focuses on the complicated array of dynamic processes affecting ice sheet and glacier evolution, and how those ice bodies respond climate change—past, present, and future.
+One of the ice sheet processes that his research targets is improving our understanding of the mechanics of iceberg calving, a process that accounts for up to two-thirds of the mass discharged from the cryosphere to the ocean.
+This process has implications for century-scale sea level rise, and introduces a "fast" timescale into the response of the ice sheets to climate change, one that is not accounted for in numerical models.

-As a Lead Principal Investigator on the DOMINOS team, Bassis's group will use computer modelling to examine calving and associated processes that could cause the rapid retreat and collapse of the glacier.
+Bassis is a lead Principal Investigator on the DOMINOS team.
+He and his team will use computer modelling to examine calving and associated processes that could cause the rapid retreat and collapse of the glacier.